-I am going to explore what I think is single best exercise for golfers.
-To begin, I like to think I am fairly open minded and wiling to change when it comes to training and coaching.
+I am going to explore what I think is the single best exercise for golfers.
+To begin, I like to think I am fairly open-minded and willing to change when it comes to training and coaching.
 As my experience has grown I have changed my opinion on certain things but many of the principles I believed in when I started training/coaching have remained quite constant.

 The Hip Hinge – The Best Exercise For Golfers

 One of my unwavering beliefs is that everybody, regardless of sport, or training goals should learn how to hip hinge (aka deadlift) proficiently, and build up a good level of strength in the movement.
 Whilst it’s great for the general population who want to improve general “fitness”, and quality of life, it also happens to be the best exercise for golfers.
 I teach it to everybody I train.

 If I think about how I can help golfers, and strip it down to the bare essentials I consider necessities, I generally think of two main concepts.
 It’s easy to fall into traps when trying to break complex matters into independent parts as nothing in the body or movement happens in isolation, but I think it’s a good way to challenge one’s thinking and clarify thoughts.

 So what do I feel like I really need to develop in a golfer I’m going to be working with, either in person or one who is going to be following an online program?

 - The ability to get into a good athletic posture and maintain it.

 - Increase ground force.

 - The ability to carry out an athletic rotational motion.

 - Reduce injury likelihood.